Encryption Plugin for Firebird 3.0

 This is a typical backup command using gbak: gbak -b -user sysdba -pas masterkey -keyholder KeyFile -crypt AES128 -verify empcryptAES128 /path/to/backupdir/empcryptAES128.fbkz And this would be a typical restore command: gbak -v -c -user sysdba -pas masterkey -keyholder KeyFile -crypt AES128 /path/to/backupdir/empcryptAES128.fbkz /path/to/databases/empcrypt_AES128_restored.fdb for fbsvcmgr typical commands would be like this: fbsvcmgr localhost:service_mgr key_holder KeyFile action_backup \ dbname empcryptAES128 bkp_file $TMP/empcryptAES128.fbkz \ bkp_keyholder KeyFile bkp_keyname ServerKeyAES128 bkp_crypt AES128 bkp_zip fbsvcmgr localhost:service_mgr key_holder KeyFile action_restore res_replace \ dbname $TMP/empcryptAES128-restored.fdb \ res_keyholder KeyFile bkp_file $TMP/empcryptAES128.fbkz

 On purchase of an appropriate server license a download of the software will be made available.
 A server license costs $135.00 and will allow you to encrypt multiple databases on that server.
-Should you wish to use the encryption plugin with an embedded application or for deployment to multiple servers you can purchase an unlimited use license for $2500.00.
+Should you wish to use the encryption plugin with an embedded application or for deployment to multiple servers you can purchase an unlimited use license for $2500.00 (this also includes uogrades and support).